-The Adventure Class is an alternative Bar/ Bat Mitzvah Class taught by Rabbi Jamie Korngold.
+The Adventure Class is an Expedition Style Bar/ Bat Mitzvah Class Taught by Rabbi Jamie Korngold.

 During this one-year adventure, students will climb peaks, learn to make matzah ball soup, camp in the desert and learn how to change a car tire.
 They will learn about the planet, Judaism and themselves.
 They will learn to be responsible, respectful and resourceful.